AMReX-Fusion/Furnace/Docs/source/Verification.rst

-in each zone: each zone is divided it into :math:`N_\mathrm{sub}` subzones in each coordinate direction, each subzone is initialized independently, and then the subzones are averaged together (using a volume weighting for spherical or cylindrical/axisymmetric Furnace grids) to determine the initial state of the full zone.
+in each zone: each zone is divided it into :math:`N_\mathrm{sub}` subzones in each coordinate direction, each subzone is initialized independently, and then the subzones are averaged together (using a volume weighting for spherical or cylindrical/axisymmetric Logi grids) to determine the initial state of the full zone.

 For these runs, we use :math:`\rho_\mathrm{ambient} = 1`,